Home

 APPLE GLAZED HAM

 When I was young and learning how to cook a ham, my in-laws had a fit because I was going to serve ham without apples.
 Supposedly, they believed because of some health reason, you could not eat ham without some form of apples.
-I don’t remember the exact reasoning behind this but they refused to eat ham without the apples.
+I don’t remember the exact reasoning behind this but they refused to eat ham without the apples but that is they way they learned how to cook a ham.

 • 1 Ham fully cooked